 4. Ensure the plant has the correct humidity

-If you live in a home that normally falls into the lower range and has low humidity levels, below 40%, you can always increase the humidity directly around your plant by using a water mister and also by potting your orchid in a terracotta pot (see why this works so well here).
+If you live in a home that normally falls into the lower range, and has low humidity levels below 40%, you can always increase the humidity directly around your plant.
+You can do this by using a water mister daily though I much prefer to simply pot the plant in a terracotta pot (see why this works so well here).

 5. Observe the correct watering schedule